(Updated April 2016)

-In defueled unit 4, at about 6 am on Tuesday 15 March, there was an explosion which destroyed the top of the building and damaged unit 3's superstructure further.
+In defuelled unit 4, at about 6 am on Tuesday 15 March, there was an explosion which destroyed the top of the building and damaged unit 3's superstructure further.
 This was apparently from hydrogen arising in unit 3 and reaching unit 4 by backflow in shared ducts when vented from unit 3.

 There was a peak of radioactive release on 15th, apparently mostly from unit 2, but the precise source remains uncertain.
 Due to volatile and easily-airborne fission products being carried with the hydrogen and steam, the venting and hydrogen explosions discharged a lot of radioactive material into the atmosphere, notably iodine and caesium.
 NISA said in June that it estimated that 800-1000 kg of hydrogen had been produced in each of the units.

-Nitrogen is being injected into the containment vessels of all three reactors to remove concerns about further hydrogen explosions, and in December this was started also for the pressure vessels.
+Nitrogen is being injected into the containment vessels (PCVs) of all three reactors to remove concerns about further hydrogen explosions, and in December this was started also for the pressure vessels.
 Gas control systems which extract and clean the gas from the PCV to avoid leakage of caesium have been commissioned for all three units.

-Through 2011 injection into the RPVs of water circulated through the new water treatment plant achieved relatively effective cooling, and temperatures at the bottom of the RPVs were stable in the range 60-76°C at the end of October, and 27-54°C in mid-January.
+Throughout 2011 injection into the RPVs of water circulated through the new water treatment plant achieved relatively effective cooling, and temperatures at the bottom of the RPVs were stable in the range 60-76°C at the end of October, and 27-54°C in mid-January 2012.
 RPV pressures ranged from atmospheric to slightly above (102-109 kPa) in January, due to water and nitrogen injection.
 However, since they are leaking, the normal definition of "cold shutdown" does not apply, and Tepco waited to bring radioactive releases under control before declaring "cold shutdown condition" in mid-December, with NISA's approval.
 This, with the prime minister's announcement of it, formally brought to a close the 'accident' phase of events.

 The AC electricity supply from external source was connected to all units by 22 March.
 Power was restored to instrumentation in all units except unit 3 by 25 March.
 However, radiation levels inside the plant were so high that normal access was impossible until June.